1st Regiment of New York Volunteers: Many names

 and has been commonly referred to in New York as the California Guard or the California Regiment.

 Since the 7th New York Volunteers was composed of infantry, cavalry, and artillery the regiment was also called the New York Legion.

 Finally, it was re-designated in early 1848 by the War Department as the 1st Regiment New York Volunteers, for service in California and during the war with Mexico, and is now also called the 1st New York Legion.

 However, this fact was not well known outside of California and thus another regiment formed in New York by Colonel Ward B. Burnett at which point it served in Mexico as the 1st Regiment New York Volunteers during the war but was re-designated by the War Department as the 2nd Regiment of New York Volunteers, during the war with Mexico.

+Flags

+The regiment had 2 flags one was a Bear flag.
+It described by the Daily Alta California in 1886 as: "It is a yellow flag and has a brown grizzly in its center."
+It was not known when it was given to regiment.

+The other flag was given to them in by General Winfield Scott in 1848, it was made after he captured of Mexico City.
+It was embroidered by a group of Mexican women and featured a blue silk field with a bald eagle in the center, above it was 2 haft rings of stars.
+In its claws was a scroll with the inscription, "1st Regiment of New York Volunteers."

+In 1850, The daily crescent describes that at least 2 flags belonging to the regiment were presented by Jonathan D. Stevenson to the State House in San Jose.
+During the American Civil War the Bear flag was given to the 7th California Infantry Regiment by Stevenson at the Presidio of San Francisco.